fabulous-dev/FSharp.Mobile.Templates/README.md

 - Blank Mac Catalyst
   - Project has to be run with `dotnet build -t:Run`.
 IDEs like Rider will otherwise try to debug it as an iOS app
 - Maui
   - For the moment, it requires an ugly custom import in the fsproj for all `Platforms/**/*` files.
-I believe we can fix this directly in Maui Sdk and keep it compatible with C#
+I believe we can fix this directly in Maui Sdk and keep it compatible with C# (see [#8](https://github.com/fabulousfx/net6.0-mobile-fsharp/issues/8))
   - Only tested on macOS M1 with `dotnet build -t:Run -f net6.0-ios` / `net6.0-android` / `net6.0-maccatalyst`

 ### Acknowledgements